HYDRAkid3/Suricata-IDS-Detection-Lab/rules/localrules.md

 ---

-## Notes
+## Design Notes

+- Custom SIDs start at 1000000+ to avoid conflicts with ET rules.
-These rules are intentionally scoped to the lab network and target DVWA running on 192.168.200.10.
+- Rules are scoped to the lab subnet (192.168.200.0/24).

-They are designed for controlled detection validation and do not replace enterprise-grade signature sets.
+- Thresholding is used for scan detection to reduce noise.
+- Rules are intentionally simple for deterministic validation.

+---

+## Summary

+The lab rule engine combines:

+- ET Open baseline detection (community signatures)
+- Controlled custom rule validation
+- Structured detection workflow

+This approach reflects practical SOC detection architecture.